-Project 1: Foundation
+Coursework Project 1: Foundation

-A teacher-led, introductory project directed at developing pupils understanding of the history of photography and its basic skills.
+A teacher-led, introductory project directed at developing pupils understanding of the history of photography and basic, practical skills.

-Project 1: Movement
+Coursework Project 2: Movement

 A teacher-led, project directed at developing pupils understanding of the Photoshop and more complex photographic techniques.
 The final outcomes are determined by each individual teacher however, there are still opportunities for pupils to have a personal response to the project theme.